-Island Šolta is the closest islands to Split port.
+Island Šolta is the closest Croatian island to Split port.
 It is not so popular or touristy as Hvar, Brac or Korcula islands and therefore it is a relatively quiet island suitable for family vacations, especially if you have smaller kids.
 Since it is often overlooked, Šolta preserved its natural beauty and has a lot of beautiful little bays and coves that will sweep you off your feet!

 It is not a party destination and you will find little or no nightlife on the island, but you will be able to distance yourself from the city bustle and just relax, enjoy the nature and crystal clear sea, yet not far from the mainland.

 Šolta is known for its mild Mediterranean climate with dry and warm summers and mild and rainy winters.
 Average air temperature during summer months (from June to September) ranges between 26 and 34 degrees Celsius during the day and 24 to 28 during the night.
 The sea temperature is usually between 23 and 27 degrees Celsius during summer.